 Because Oak is the densest and hardest, it will take the longest for the Shiitakes to eat through the wood.
 Oak can grow a steady supply of mushrooms up to 8 years!
 This is also the preferred species of Shiitake in it’s native landscape.
 The softer the species is, the shorter the time span will be that you’ll get flushes of mushrooms.

 Your wood should be 4-8 inches in diameter and about 4 feet long.
 Pieces that are bigger than that will take longer to be colonized by the mycelium, which isn’t a bad thing if you have time.
 But they are also harder to move around when they’re bigger than this!
 Instead of one year, you will perhaps wait 1-2 years if the logs are bigger.

 Acquiring your wood:

 Bad storms can often bring gifts of trees that you can use for your mushrooms.
-Arborists often need to get rid of wood and are willing to give it away for free.
+Arborists often need to get rid of wood and are willing to give it away for free or for a small price.
 There is also the best option in my opinion; coppicing the wood yourself.
 Coppicing is a unique and regenerative way of harvesting wood that can allow the tree to live on and regrow.
 Read my blog post on coppicing to learn how to do this.